HL7/fhircast-docs/docs/specification/STU1.md

 All standard events are defined outside of the base FHIRcast specification in the [Event Catalog](../../events) with the single exception of the infrastructural `syncerror` event.

 If the subscriber cannot follow the context of the event, for instance due to an error or a deliberate choice to not follow a context, the subscriber SHALL respond with an HTTP error status code as described in [Event Notification Response](#event-notification-response).
-If the Hub does not receive a successful HTTP status from a event notification, it SHOULD generate a `syncerror` event to the other subscribers of that topic.
+If the hub does not receive a successful HTTP status from a event notification, it SHOULD generate a `syncerror` event to the other subscribers of that topic.

 ### Event Notification Error Example